sfigg/commercialization-public/design/device-experiences/advantages-of-using-modern-standby-over-s3.md

 ### <a href="" id="background-activity-while-the-system-is--off-"></a>Background activity while the system is “off”

 When Modern Standby-capable systems go into Standby, the system is still in S0 (a fully running state, ready and able to do work).
-Desktop apps are stopped by the Desktop Activity Moderator (DAM); however, background tasks from Windows Store apps are permitted to do work.
+Desktop apps are stopped by the Desktop Activity Moderator (DAM); however, background tasks from Microsoft Store apps are permitted to do work.
 On a connected Modern Standby system, the network is still active, and users can receive events such as VoIP calls in a Windows store app.
 While VoIP calls coming in over Wi-Fi wouldn’t be available on a disconnected Modern Standby system, real-time events such as reminders or a Bluetooth device syncing can still happen.

 ### Simplified wake story